-Binghamton University Libraries is administered by the Dean of Libraries with the Libraries' Executive Committee: Senior Director of Libraries, Associate University Librarian for Public Services and Collections, Interim Associate University Librarian for Technical Services, Technology and Special Collections, Director of Development, and Director of Assessment and Scholarly Communications.
+Binghamton University Libraries is administered by the Dean of Libraries with the Libraries' Executive Committee.
 The Libraries Administrative Office oversees budget, building administration, gifts and human resources.

 Collections oversees the development and maintenance of the Libraries’ unique and diverse collection in print and electronically.
 Subject librarians are responsible for selecting materials in the subject areas.

 Digital Initiatives and Resource Discovery provides leadership, direction, and innovation in discovery and use of the Libraries’ collection and online resources.
 The staff oversees web design and development of digital collections, including oral histories.
 The department also is responsible for the Libraries’ digital scholarship initiative, institutional repository (the ORB @ Binghamton), and digital preservation system.

 Library Technology provides high quality, innovative information technology solutions.
 The department supports and maintains public and staff computers, Linux and Microsoft Windows servers, the integrated library system (Alma), and our discovery platform (Primo).
 The department also provides digital preservation services for the Binghamton community, oversees the library web services, and builds custom web and technical applications for a variety of library-wide initiatives.

 Office of IDEA